 The Metcon will protect you from poor form, slippery floors, and overheating.
 The grippy outsole with its new triangular tread and stickier material will keep you stable as you perform CrossFit exercises or lift weights.
 The flat heel of the shoe and drop-in midsole will ensure you smash your own records all while staying injury free.
 Likewise, the airy mesh upper of the Metcon will ensure your feet

-stay cool even when the rest of your body
+stay cool even when the rest of your body is on fire.

 The Metcon 3 isn't particularly responsive and it doesn't need to be.
 Meant for crosstraining and lifting, the intent is to provide users with a stable, supportive package that helps them perform their workouts to the best